-Here is a handy list with the very best things to do in Italy with kids.
+Here is a helpful list of the very best things to do in Italy with kids.

-I have provided lots of details and personal recommendations for things that I have tried and tested over the six years that I spent living in Italy with my family.
-It was a wonderful adventure for us and by sharing all this information with you now, I hope to inspire you to live your very best moments while visiting Italy with your kids.
+I have provided lots of details and personal recommendations for things that I have tried and tested over my many visits to Italy over the years and the long time that I spent actually living there with my family.
+It was a wonderful adventure for us.
+By sharing all this information with you now, I hope to inspire you to live your very best moments while visiting Italy with your kids.

 Have a look!

 21 Best Things to Do in Italy with Kids – The Ultimate Family Travel Guide

 1. Explore with Your Kids Italy’s Child-Oriented Museums

 There are many museums in Italy which are specifically oriented to children and aim to develop their thirst for science, history and nature.
 One of the most famous ones is MUSE – Science Museum in the city of Trento in the north of the country.
 From a dinosaur gallery to a model of a real-life glacier, there is lots to see and learn there.

 If you can, try to visit MUSE on one of its thematic days.
 This is when stalls and booths are set up all over the many floors of the museum so that children can take part in experiments, hear talks, and freely converse with scientists.
 We visited MUSE on its Darwin Day and it was a really enriching experience.